qb fix - System Repair

 What gets updated:

-qb fix version is NOT a full reinstall - it’s a forced update/refresh.
+qb fix version is NOT a full reinstall — it’s a forced binary refresh and update pipeline re-run.
 All your data, applications, and configurations are preserved.
 Think of it as a “force refresh” to the latest version.

 Common Workflows